 Here’s what these snippets give you:

-Whenever you’re tweaking your WooCommerce store with custom CSS, keep the following in mind:
+Whenever you’re tweaking your WooCommerce store with custom CSS, keep the following safety tips in mind:

-- Confirm responsiveness by testing all your changes on mobile devices or using your browser’s tools.
+- Test all changes on mobile devices or use your browser’s responsive tools to confirm everything displays correctly.

-- Clear your cache if the changes don’t load.
+- Clear your browser and site cache if your changes don’t appear right away.

 Advanced modifications with PHP and hooks

-CSS is fine for visual customization, but functional changes are what set you apart from your competitors.
+PHP hooks are the WordPress mechanism for making functional changes to your product pages.
+CSS handles how things look, but hooks control how things behave.
 You can implement them by adding PHP to your child theme’s functions.php file.

 Here are some things you can do: